I find Japan fascinating; a thoroughly modern country interwoven with a living history dating back thousands of years.

 After some thirty minutes the bus reached Ohara.
 What struck me most was the quiet.
-Few people were around, and my fellow travellers on the bus vanished quickly into the countryside.
+Few people were around, and my fellow travelers on the bus vanished quickly into the countryside.
 The air was a few degrees cooler than Kyoto, with the oppressive humidity gone.
-Rice paddies and vegetable gardens stretched down the mountain side and into the forest.
+Rice paddies and vegetable gardens stretched down the mountainside and into the forest.

 Most come to Ohara for her temples.
-Some are in the town, while others are linked by a four hour forest walk.
-The place is particularly popular in November, when the leaves don their autumn finery.
+Some are in the town, while others are linked by a four-hour forest walk.
+The place is particularly popular in November when the leaves don their autumn finery.
 Small shops line the street to the Sanzenin Temple, Ohara's most famous temple.
-Many of these shops specialize in snacks such as aisu kyuri, which are cucumbers pickled in seaweed flavoured ice-water and served on a stick.
+Many of these shops specialize in snacks such as aisu kyuri, which are cucumbers pickled in seaweed flavored ice-water and served on a stick.